 The observer often fails to consider that the cause of the victim’s injury may likely have been the reckless and often greedy behavior of another person or corporation.
 Sadly, it is all too common nowadays that people act recklessly and corporations act greedily.
 For example, we have all seen people yapping away on a cell phone while speeding through a red light.
 One only need to turn on the television or to spend 30 seconds on the internet to learn that some financial institution has been caught stealing from the retirement accounts of individuals, or to hear on the radio that a car company was skimping on inexpensive and proven safety measures simply to save a few dollars for its shareholders.

 At The Ellsley Law Firm, our focus from the beginning of the case is deeply investigating these bad actors and obtaining the necessary evidence needed to prove to the decision-maker that had the same actions not been taken before the fateful incident, our client’s life would not have been destroyed.
-We frame the evidence so that the trial is a trial of the Defendant.
+Our personal injury attorneys in Plantation frame the evidence so that the trial is a trial of the Defendant.

 Our presentation raises the following key questions: “What did the defendant know and when did they know it?”, and “Why did the Defendant not take the minimal steps required by applicable law, industry standard, or in many cases, their own rules and procedures, that in all probability based upon the Defendant’s own experience would not have caused the horrible incident?”